nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-translations.md

 ```
 {{/panel}}

+{{#> callout type='tip' }}
+Adding translation can easily be done using [Nuxeo Studio Designer]({{page space='nxdoc' page='web-ui-managing-translations'}}).
+When doing so, you can just update/create the `.json` file, there is no need to add a deployment fragment or to build the hierarchy that will hold the .json translation.
+{{/callout}}

+{{#> callout type='note' }}
+After adding a translation and having hot-reloaded your project, you may need to force refresh the page to force the translation files to be reloaded.
+{{/callout}}

-In order to make your bundle append additional label translations, you need to create the proper `messages` files as follow:
+To make your bundle append additional label translations, you need to create the proper `messages` files as follow:

 ```.
 ├── pom.xml